collective/collective.immediatecreate/README.rst

 and then running ``bin/buildout``

-Restart Plone and install it in control panel under addons.
+Restart Plone and install ``Immediate Create`` in control panel under addons.

 Activation